Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 	git commit <file1> <file2> <...> -m "Working on feature/<issue_short_name>: <brief_commit_description>"
 	```
 10. test your code
-	 -  all test your new test must succeed
+	 -  all your new test must succeed
 	 -  all existing test must succeed
-	 -  if the test fail fix your code and commit it using --amend
+	 -  if the test fails, fix your code and commit it using --amend
 	```console
 	cd path_to_workdir/TestFirmware/Hog/
 	git commit --amend --no-edit
 	```
-11. if your modification has any impact on the user/maintainer update the user [manual](#contributing_to_the_manual) accordingly
+11. if your modification has any impact on the user/maintainer part, update the user [manual](#contributing_to_the_manual) accordingly
 12. push your changes in the Hog repository
 	```console
 	cd path_to_workdir/TestFirmware/Hog/